Customize Audit Logs Collection

 - Mark only specific activities within a category to be collected (4)

-- Confirm your changes by clicking the OK button (5) and Save button on the Audit Logs screen.
+- Confirm your changes by clicking the OK button (5) and the Save button on the Audit Logs screen.

 Available audit log categories: